Generative causal testing to bridge data-driven models and scientific theories in language neuroscience: Discovering new functional ROIs using

 \section{\add{Discovering new functional ROIs using \method}}

 The previous results showed that \method{} can evaluate explanations for known ROIs, so we next asked if \method{} can also discover new functional ROIs.
 To take advantage of \method's strengths, we focused our search on very small `micro ROIs' in prefrontal cortex.
-Micro ROIs are particularly easy to miss in group fMRI analyses~\cite{NietoCastanon2012}, and earlier work has suggested that prefrontal cortex may contain many small specialized functional areas ~\cite{huth2016natural,braga2017parallel}.
+Micro ROIs are particularly easy to miss in group fMRI analyses~\cite{NietoCastanon2012,amunts2000brodmann}, and earlier work has suggested that prefrontal cortex may contain many small specialized functional areas ~\cite{huth2016natural,braga2017parallel}.
 Discovering such regions would help develop a more granular picture of cortical functional organization, but this discovery process can be quite challenging owing to the expansive hypothesis space of potential explanations.

-We generated \textit{candidate ROIs} across PFC by selecting small circular regions of cortex for two subjects.
+We generated \textit{candidate ROIs} across PFC by selecting small circular regions of cortex for two subjects with a mean size of 1,019 voxels.
 This resulted in 582 candidate ROIs for S02 and 535 candidate ROIs for S03.
 We then ran the \method{} explanation pipeline (\cref{fig:fig1}a-b) to generate explanations for each candidate ROI.
 We filtered out explanations with a stability score below 0.6 (see \cref{sec:methods}); this resulted in 73 stable candidate ROIs for S02 and 128 stable candidate ROIs for S03.
 Finally, we grouped the explanations into 4 common categories using keyword search and built \method{} stories to evaluate the driving scores of those explanations.
 These stories were used in a new fMRI experiment.

 We found that many of the candidate ROIs were driven as expected (\cref{fig:fig3}a).
 Among the selected candidate ROIs, 47 were significantly driven for S02 and 21 were significantly driven for S03 ($p<0.05$, 1-tailed t-test with FDR correction).